qkhadim22/Exudyn-hydraulically-actuated-industrial-systems/README.md

 - Results – Solutions/.., ../data/, ../results/, ../MLmodels/
 - Latex – Figures/.., References/.., 'LayOut.cls','Manuscript.tex'

-## License
-- Open access?

 ## Contact

 - Qasim Khadim – University of Oulu (qasim.khadim@lut.fi)
-- Andreas Zwölfer – Technical University of Munich (andreas.zwoelfer@tum.de)
+- Johannes Gerstmayr – johannes.gerstmayr@uibk.ac.at (johannes.gerstmayr@uibk.ac.at)

+## License
+- These models are free to use.
+Use below references for the citations.

 ## Installation
 Clone the repository and install dependencies: